d-stephenson/d-stephenson.github.io/_posts/2021-05-28-journal-fourteen-dat602.md

 <h2>GUI Components with Data Access</h2>

 Development work for milestone 3 of the game development has required updates of both the SQL and data access class, ensuring it can function with the GUI forms created for the storyboard in milestone 1.
-The video shows the work achieved to date, the functionality includes:
+The videos show the work achieved, the functionality includes:

 - Register as a new player without admin privileges
 - Login credential check to access the game area